 Spring, summer, and autumn diet.
-In the only study of seasonal food habits in the Pacific states, Zielinski et al. (1999) found little seasonal variation in the diet of fishers in the southern Sierra Nevada.
+In the only published study of seasonal food habits in the Pacific states, Zielinski et al. (1999) found little seasonal variation in the diet of fishers in the southern Sierra Nevada.
 The most common prey in scats during spring, summer and autumn periods were sciurids (15.4-24.5%), including California ground squirrel (Spermophilus beecheyi), western gray squirrel, and Douglas' squirrel (Tamiasciurus douglasii); murids (7.7-26.5%) (Peromyscus spp. and Microtus spp.); birds (26.9-51%); and reptiles (3.8-37.7%).
-Reptiles were important during spring (37.7%) and summer (20.4%) periods, especially the alligator lizard (Elgaria sp.).
-Insects were consistently common foods during spring (52.8%), summer (62.2%), and autumn (50.0%) periods, with beetles (Coleoptera) and social wasps (Vesidae/Eumenidae) most prevalent.
+Reptiles were important during spring (37.7%) and summer (20.4%), especially the alligator lizard (Elgaria sp.).
+Insects were consistently common foods during spring (52.8%), summer (62.2%), and autumn (50.0%), with beetles (Coleoptera) and social wasps (Vesidae/Eumenidae) most prevalent.
 Predictably, fruit became more important in the diet during fall and winter.
 The fact that no single family of plant or animal group occurred in more than 22% of feces attests to the diversity of the fisher diet in California.

-Further, a study in the southern Oregon Cascade Range also indicates that the fisher is a dietary generalist.
-Prey remains collected over several years at den sites and resting sites in southern Oregon included hares, rabbits, squirrels (California ground squirrel, Douglas squirrel, northern flying squirrel [Glaucomys sabrinus], western gray squirrel, golden-mantled ground squirrel), woodrat (Neotoma spp.), shrews (Sorex spp.), shrew-mole (Neotrichus gibbsii), mole (Scapanus spp.), pika (Ochotona princeps), chipmunks (Tamias spp.), Virginia opossum (Didelphis virginiana), striped skunk (Mephitis mephitis), porcupine, bobcat, deer (Odocoileus spp.), elk (Cervus elaphus), birds (Stellar's jay [Cyanocitta stelleri], pileated woodpecker [Dryocopus pileatus], hairy woodpecker [Picoides villosus], northern flicker [Colaptes auratus], western screech owl [Megascops kennicottii], ruffed grouse [Bonasa umbellus], blue grouse [Dendragapus obscurus], mountain quail [Oreotyx pictus], turkey [Meleagris gallopavo]), reptiles (Elgaria spp.), insects, and fruit (Pacific blackberry [Rubus ursinus]) (K. Aubry and C. Raley, U.S. Forest Service, Pacific Northwest Research Station, unpublished data).
+A study in the southern Oregon Cascade Range also indicates that the fisher is a dietary generalist.
+Prey remains collected at den, rest, and active sites while radio-tracking fishers in southern Oregon included hares, rabbits, squirrels (California ground squirrel, Douglas' squirrel, northern flying squirrel [Glaucomys sabrinus]), Virginia opossum (Didelphis virginiana), striped skunk (Mephitis mephitis), porcupine, bobcat, ungulate carrion (deer [Odocoileus spp.], and elk [Cervus elaphus]), birds (Stellar's jay [Cyanocitta stelleri], pileated woodpecker [Dryocopus pileatus], hairy woodpecker [Picoides villosus], northern flicker [Colaptes auratus], western screech owl [Megascops kennicottii], ruffed grouse [Bonasa umbellus], blue grouse [Dendragapus obscurus], mountain quail [Oreotyx pictus], turkey [Meleagris gallopavo]), reptiles (Thamnophis spp.), and insects (Aubry and Raley 2006).
+Scats were also collected year-round from 8 males and 11 females, but 89% of the female scats and 62% of the male scats were collected between March and September (Aubry and Raley 2006).
+Mammal prev were the dominant prev items (83%), followed by birds (28%), arthropods (26%), plants (14%), and reptiles (7%)(Table 1).
+These 5 taxa were equally represented in scats of males and females.
+However, there were differences between the sexes in the frequency of occurrence of prey items among mammal taxa.
+Female scats contained a greater percentage of Sciurids (35%) and Leporids (27%) than male scats (10% and 7%, respectively).
+Male scats contained a greater percentage of skunk (10%) and porcupine (8%) than did female scats (1% and 0%, respectively).
+These results suggest that female fishers captured smaller-bodied prev more frequently than larger-bodied prey, and male fishers were capturing larger-bodied prey more frequently.